-The first NIST Cybersecurity Framework, v1.0, was published in February 2014, after a year in development.
-Created by a collaboration of industry, academic, and government stakeholders, the first version of the NIST Cybersecurity Framework primarily targeted organizations that are part of the United States’ critical infrastructure sectors, in order to implement the appropriate activities to prevent cybersecurity events and ensure that each site is secure.
+The first NIST Cybersecurity Framework, Version 1.0, was published in February 2014, after a year in development.
+Created by a collaboration of industry, academic, and government stakeholders, the first version of the CSF primarily targeted organizations that are part of the United States’ critical infrastructure.

-The rationale was to create a set of standards, guidelines, and practices to help organizations tied to the nation’s financial, energy, healthcare, and other critical systems better protect their information and physical assets from cyber-attacks.
-The NIST Framework incorporated voluntary consensus standards and industry best practices consistent with voluntary international standards.
+The rationale was to create a set of practices, standards, and industry guidelines to help organizations tied to the nation’s financial, energy, healthcare, and other critical industry sectors better protect their information and physical assets from cyber-attacks.
+The CSF incorporated voluntary consensus standards and industry best practices consistent with voluntary international standards.

-In 2015, the process for updating the NIST Cybersecurity Framework got underway, and in December 2017, NIST released the second draft of the NIST CSF 1.1.
-NIST Framework v1.1 was a new draft that took into account public and private sector feedback received by NIST since v1.0 was published, including hundreds of written comments and conversations with over 1,000 participants at the 2016 and 2017 annual workshops, where CyberSaint’s founders were also in attendance providing feedback on the NIST Cybersecurity Framework.
-Two drafts of version NIST CSF 1.1 were also circulated for public comments.
+In 2015, the process for updating Cybersecurity Framework got underway, and in December 2017, NIST released the second draft of Framework v1.1.
+The new profile was meant to take into account public and private sector feedback received by NIST since v1.0 was published to improve on cybersecurity standards and industry guidelines.
+This included hundreds of written comments and conversations with over 1,000 participants at the 2016 and 2017 annual workshops, where CyberSaint’s Founder was also in attendance providing feedback on the CSF.
+Two drafts of version 1.1 were also circulated for public comments.

-What’s New In NIST Cybersecurity Framework V 1.1
+What’s New In NIST Cybersecurity Framework Version 1.1

-The update clarifies, refines, and enhances the Framework - increasing its value and making it easier for even more organizations to use it in managing their cybersecurity risk.
-The NIST Cybersecurity Framework v1.1 is consistent with and builds upon v1.0, and it remains flexible, voluntary, and cost-effective to develop and implement within organizations who invest the time and resource into it.
+The update replaced current cybersecurity standards.
+It clarified, refined, and enhanced the Framework - increasing its value and making it easier for even more organizations to use it in managing their cybersecurity risk.
+The NIST Cybersecurity Framework v1.1 is consistent with and builds upon v1.0, and it remains flexible, voluntary, and cost-effective.

 Summary of Updates in NIST Cybersecurity Framework 1.1

-- Emphasis on Supply Chain: There is enhanced guidance for applying the CSF to vendor risk management.
+- Emphasis on Supply Chain: There is enhanced guidance for applying the CSF to vendor risk management and supply chain risk management.

 - Access Control Category Nomenclature: The Access Control Category has been renamed Identity Management and Access Control, to better account for authentication, authorization, and identity-proofing.